-Due to its portability, flexibility, large storage size, and reasonable price, USB flash drive is still the No.1 external storage device around the world.
+Due to its portability, flexibility, large storage size, and reasonable price, the USB flash drive is still the No.1 external storage device around the world.

 While using USB for data transferring or storage, problems with USB flash drives also increase.
-Formatting USB flash drive is one of the top issues.
+Formatting a USB flash drive is one of the top issues.

 On this page, we included two USB formatting tools to help you format USB using CMD or CMD alternative - EaseUS Partition Master.
 You may pick up a suitable tool and follow the respective tutorial guide to make your USB flash drive work normally.